 From 2010 to 2012 he served as President of the Legal Writing Institute, an organization of more than 2700 legal writing professionals in the United States and around the world.
 Previously, he served as a member of the Board of Directors and Treasurer of LWI.
 From 2005-2008 he co-chaired the ALWD/LWI Annual Survey Committee, and from 2004-2008 he served as a member of the Editorial Board of Legal Writing: The Journal of the Legal Writing Institute, a peer-reviewed academic journal.

 He has published and given lectures on a wide variety of subjects, including persuasion, teaching methods, tax exemption policy, hospitals and the uses of computers in law offices.
 His current scholarly interest is in the emerging discipline of Applied Legal Storytelling, which examines the role of narrative reasoning and storytelling in how judges decide cases.

 Professor Chestek is one of three co-authors of a new textbook for first-year courses in legal persuasion.
 All three authors are former Presidents of LWI.
-The book, Your Client's Story: Persuasive Legal Writing, will be published by Aspen in early 2013.
+The book, Your Client's Story: Persuasive Legal Writing, was published by Aspen in January 2013.

 Contract Drafting, Civil Pretrial Litigation, and Legal Writing I & II